Blaisorblade/pdbp.github.io/index.md

 }
 ```

+Note that `bind` and `result` really provide a lot of, agreed, pointful, power of expression for library developers.
+Also note that the definitions of `lift0`, `lift1`, `lift2`, `lift3`, ... naturally read from left to right.

 #### **Defining programming capabilities in terms of computational capabilities**

 The programming capabilities `function`, `compose`, `product` and `sum` can be defined in terms of the computational capabilities `bind` and `result`.